jhuang1688/Youtube-Comments-Scraper/README.md

 # Youtube Comments Scraper

-Python script that scrapes top three comments of top videos based off search query
+Python script that scrapes top three comments of top videos based off search query.

 ## How to use: